martinsndifon/printf/README.md

 # Usage

 + All the files are to be compiled on Ubuntu 20.04 LTS.
++ Compile your code with 'gcc -Wall -Werror -Wextra - pedantic *.c'